Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 </picture>

 I'm not sure how much more proof one would need - this is a fundamental _law_ of binary indexes =)

+But, and _far_ more importantly, we just implemented the standard formula of synthesis: using _starting conditions_ and an _algorithm_ to create a _target!_